Quasi-Euclidean tilings over 2-dimensional Artin groups and their applications: Introduction

 For each $2$--dimensional Artin group $A_\Gamma$, we define an \emph{intersection graph} $\I_\Gamma$ (Definition~\ref{def:intersection graph}), which describes the intersection pattern of certain abelian subgroups.
-This object can be viewed as an analogue of the spherical building at infinity for symmetric spaces of non-compact type, or the curve graph in the case of mapping class groups. \begin{theorem} Let $A_{\Gamma}$ and $A_{\Gamma'}$ be two $2$--dimensional Artin groups and let $q:A_\Gamma\to A_{\Gamma'}$ be a quasi-isometry.
+This object can be viewed as an analogue of the spherical building at infinity for symmetric spaces of non-compact type, or the curve graph in the case of mapping class groups.
+When $\Gamma$ is a triangle with its edges labeled by $3$, the group $A_\Gamma$ is commensurable to the mapping class group of the $5$--punctured sphere \cite{CharneyCrispAutomorphism}, and $\I_\Gamma$ is isomorphic to the curve complex of the $5$--punctured sphere. \begin{theorem} Let $A_{\Gamma}$ and $A_{\Gamma'}$ be two $2$--dimensional Artin groups and let $q\colon A_\Gamma\to A_{\Gamma'}$ be a quasi-isometry.
 Then $q$ induces an isomorphism from the stable subgraph of $\I_{\Gamma}$ onto the stable subgraph of $\I_{\Gamma'}$.
-In particular, if both $A_\Gamma$ and $A_{\Gamma'}$ have finite outer automorphism group and $\Gamma$ has more than two vertices, then $q$ induces an isomorphism between their intersection graphs. \end{theorem}
+In particular, if both $A_\Gamma$ and $A_{\Gamma'}$ have finite outer automorphism group and $\Gamma$ has more than two vertices, then $q$ induces an isomorphism between their intersection graphs. \end{theorem} We refer to Theorem~\ref{thm:invariance} for a more general version of Theorem~\ref{thm:intro2}.

+Analogously, quasi-isometries of higher rank symmetric spaces of non-compact type and Euclidean buildings induce automorphisms of their spherical buildings at infinity \cite{kleiner1997rigidity,eskin1997quasi}; and quasi-isometries of most mapping class groups induce automorphisms of their curve complexes \cite{hamenstaedt2005geometry,behrstock2012geometry,behrstock2017quasiflats}.

+Recall that a finitely generated group $H$ is \emph{virtually} $A_\Gamma$ if there exists a finite index subgroup $H'\le H$ and a homomorphism $\phi\colon H'\to A_\Gamma$ with finite kernel and finite index image.